Rabbischmitty/compiler-theory-parse/README.md

 - Allowed for zero or more `elsif clauses` represented in EBNF using braces
 - Added recognition for `fold` functions
 - Allowed for an optional, 0 or 1, variable declaration represented in EBNF using braces
-- Added functionality for 0 or more parameter declarations in the function header
+- Added functionality for 0 or more parameter declarations in the function header represented in EBNF using braces
 - Added functionality for the modulus and exponent binary operators
 - Added functionality for the unary minus operator
 - Added functionality for `|` and `!` operators